medhassno1/cert-base/README.md

 # cert-base

-Certification management tool using openssl wrapper **pem** to create and sign certifications
+Certificates management tool using openssl wrapper **pem** to create and sign certificates

 To install `npm install cert-base`